‘Shooting Pain’ and Numbness in Arm

 In younger people, pain, tingling sensations or numbness radiating down the arm may be the result of an injury that caused a ruptured or herniated spinal disc.
 Physical activities, such as heavy lifting or extreme sports, can cause a herniated spinal disc.
 When a spinal disc is herniated, the inner contents of the disc leak out and inflame the adjacent nerve.

-A nerve root can also become compressed or impinged when the opening in which it exits the spinal canal narrows.
+A nerve root can also become compressed or impinged when the opening through which it exits the spinal canal narrows.
 This condition is also known as cervical foraminal stenosis.
 This narrowing of the opening can be the result of the conditions mentioned above.

 Although rare, spinal infections can occur when a fungal or bacterial infection in another part of the body enters the spine through the bloodstream.
 Infected collections can irritate or compress nerve roots, causing cervical radiculopathy.
 TB infection can also occur in the spine.